 Tips: If you want to prepare the dip in advance, boil the moong dal and keep refrigerated for up to two days.
 Combine remaining ingredients just half an hour before serving.
 Pureed un-cooked mango will change color and flavor over an extended period of time, so serve on the same day.

 The best mango to use is one that is ripe but firm, and just ripe.
 If your mango is over-ripe, it will tend to be watery and very sweet.
 You may have to adjust the salt and lime juice to balance the acidity in the dip.
 If the dip is slightly watery, you can add a little more olive oil to make it more viscous.

 Do not add salt when you start to boil the lentils or you will get chewy rather than creamy lentils, although they will boil faster.
 It is always better to add the salt at the tail end of cooking lentils and beans.

 I prefer moong as a lentil as it is creamy and does not have a strong flavour of its own.
 It also cooks quickly.
 However, white urad dal will also work well.
 If you don’t have green chilies, feel free to use jalapeños.
 I personally like the flavour of the little bits of green chili in the dip.
 Most Indian households have roasted cumin.
-It's easy – just roast 6-8 tablespoons on a hot skillet or pan until it is fragrant and brown.
-Grind it in a spice grinder or coffee grinder, and store in a tightly shut glass bottle.
+It’s easy – just roast 6-8 tablespoons on a hot skillet or pan until it is fragrant and brown.
+Grind it in a spice grinder or coffee grinder, and store it in a tightly shut glass bottle.
 If you choose to use regular ground cumin (unroasted), that is fine too.
-Just add it to the dal while it is boiling, because it doesn’t have great flavour or mouth feel when added directly to the dip.
+Just add it to the dal while it is boiling, because it doesn’t have great flavour or mouthfeel when added directly to the dip.
 And you definitely need a ripe mango!
-Raw mango is going to give terrible texture!
+Raw mango is going to give a terrible texture!